atomicdata-dev/atomic-data-docs/atomic-mutations.md

 - **Verifiable**.
 Have cryptographic proof for every state change.
 - **Decentralized**.
 Can be used in P2P networks to send mutations from device to device.
 - **Extendible**.
 The methods are not fixed, and can be added by anyone.
+- **Streamable**.
+The state changes could be used in streaming context, e.g. a client app that reads data that changes every second.

 ## Motivation